gitomator/gitomator-classroom/README.md

-# Classroom Automator
+# Gitomator - Classroom

-A set of automation tools for instructors in software engineering classes.
+_Classroom_ is a set of automation tools for instructors in software engineering courses.

- * Manage your classes using industry-standard tools and services.
+#### Who should use it?

+If you

+ * Teach a software engineering course,
+ * Where you distribute code to students in the form of Git repos,
+ * And you feel like you could benefit from automating your workflow.

+Then you should give _Classroom_ a try.

+#### What does it do?

+_Classroom_ makes it easy to automate your workflow.

-    * Publish coding assignments as GitHub repositories.
+ * Publish coding assignments as GitHub repositories
  * Provide students with (almost) immediate feedback on their work, using Travis CI.
- * Run automation tasks from the command-line.
-    * Create teams
-    * Create repositories (empty or based on an existing repo)
-    * Manage access permissions (_who_ gets _which_ permission to _what_ repo)
+ * Manage teams and access permissions to repos in your GitHub organization.
-    * And much more ...
+ * And much more

- * Perform quick automation-related tasks from an interactive console.
-    * No need to write any Ruby scripts or classes.
+There are three ways to use _Classroom_:

+ * From an interactive console - Develop workflows and run quick maintenance tasks.
+No coding required.
+ * Using the command-line tools
+ * By extending _Classroom_ with your own command-line tools, using basic Ruby programming.

+#### What else?

+_Classroom_ is

+ * Extensible - Create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
- * Swap between service providers by changing a configuration file.
+ * Pluggable - Swap between providers by changing a configuration file.
-    * For example, store student repos on your own file server, or use custom CI service.
+ * Open-source - We're happy to accept pull-requests.

 ## Dependencies